This is a guest post by: Ronita Mohan – Venngage, Professional Infographic Maker

 An informational infographic is a good visual to share large amounts of information while still being concise.

-3. Simple Infographic
+3. Simple Infographics

 As the name suggests, the simple infographic focuses on minimalism in sending its message.